When I was in the hospital following my first son’s birth I was introduced to the wonderful world of parental paperwork.

 (In my defense, forty-five-and-a-half hours of unproductive labor–not that I was counting–and a crash C-section had not heightened my mental acuity.)

 It was that ministerial mistake that drove home for me that the generational roles had changed irrevocably and overnight (well, technically, over the course of two days and nights–again, not that I was counting).
 Jim and I were parents, and our own parents were grandparents for the first time.

-In the space of three weeks, Jim’s impressive life stresses included moving to a new home in a new state, launching an internal medicine practice, becoming a father (a process that was accompanied by numerous medical complications for yours truly), and taking his medical boards.
-Yet, but for a few brief moments during my medical crises at the hospital, he remained utterly unflappable.
+In the space of three weeks, Jim’s impressive life stresses included moving home and office, taking his internal medicine boards, and becoming a father–a process that was accompanied by numerous medical complications for yours truly.
+Yet , but for the briefest of moments as I was whisked to emergency surgery during my medical crises at the hospital, he remained utterly unflappable.

 Equanimity, thy name is Jim.

 His even temper, his willingness to listen but to make his expectations clear, and his complete honesty were hallmarks of his parenting style.

 Toward the end of Jim’s life, our friend Bob asked him where he got that rare kind of honesty.
 He said, honestly, that he hadn’t thought about it.
 After a moment’s reflection he added it was probably largely his own father’s example: he had faith in other people, but called things as he saw them, and never lied to his children or anyone else.

 Sugar-coating was itself a kind of dishonesty for Jim, and after he was diagnosed he never held back from our still-young children the truth as soon as he knew it.
 It was unthinkable to him not to give a straightforward answer to any question.

 During Jim’s illness, neither that nor anything else about him as a person, as a father, changed.
 I cringed and wanted to run from the words–“pancreatic cancer,” “death,” “dying”–as if the words were what carried the weight.